On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: -buildings and their boundaries

 The tree $T_\ell$ defined above is called a \textbf{wall tree}.
 Note that every geodesic line parallel to $\ell$ has the same two endpoints at infinity as $\ell$.
 These two endpoints are by definition vertices (or panels) of the building at infinity $\Delta$.

 Now we turn to the definition of a panel tree.
 Let $v$ be a vertex of $\Delta$.
-Then $v$ is represented by a class of geodesic rays, two of them being equivalent if they are parallel after a certain time.
+Then $v$ is represented by an equivalence class of geodesic rays, two of them being equivalent if they contain subrays that are contained in a common apartment and are parallel in that apartment.